-We follow the advanced IRB Approach (AIRBA) to determine the total capital requirements for Property Financing - our main business segment - within the "Corporates" asset class as well as for housing enterprises with savings facilities within the "Institutions" asset class.
+We follow the advanced IRB Approach (AIRBA) to determine the total capital requirements for Property finance - our main business segment - within the "Corporates" asset class as well as for housing enterprises with savings facilities within the "Institutions" asset class.
 This was approved by the German Federal Financial Supervisory Authority in February 2011, with retrospective effect as at 31 December 2010.

 The Credit Risk Standard Approach (CRSA) continues to be used within the framework of the partial-use method (section 70 of the SolvV).
+The following CRSA asset classes are treated based on the partial use method: